 Most often your removal is performed and the structure sealed the same day.
 In some cases, it is necessary to let loose honeybees re-group.
 They are later removed as a group; requiring more than one trip.
-Jeffrey works out options and requirements for your specific case.
+We work out options and requirements for your specific case.

-The advantage of a live bee removal is watching bees move through the cavity.
-This allows me to effectively identify and seal cavity openings.
+The advantage of live bee removal is watching bees move through the cavity.
+This allows us to effectively identify and seal cavity openings.
 You will want to bee-proof your property to avoid any future infestations.
-For this process you can't go wrong applying University of Florida's recommendations: http://edis.ifas.ufl.edu/IN741.
+Contact us for and estimate.

 Scout bees, which make up about 3-5% of the swarm, hunt for a location to form a permanent colony.
 They like a confined space about the size of a five-gallon bucket, with a minimally sized entrance.
 Swarms move to a permanent location within a few hours to a few days.
 In the wild, they will take up residence in a hollow tree.

 In neighborhoods, they may take up residence in man-made structures.
 I often remove honeybees from a roofline overhang area or adjacent to a fireplace where it has pulled away from the house.
 A favorite entrance is behind a woodpecker hole in the exterior siding where insulation is missing.
 They scout for a one-eighth inch or larger opening where caulk is split and they can easily slip through.